If you’re using Instagram to promote your brand, then it’s important to get your posts in front of as many people as possible.

 To continue with the example above, if a user is continually clicking “Like” on fishing photos, then the algorithm will determine that he or she wants to see more fishing photos.

-That’s how the algorithm works: it evaluates user behavior to determine what people really want to see.
-It pushes content that matches their interests to the top of their feeds.
+To sum it up, Instagram’s algorithm evaluates user behavior to determine what people really want to see.
+From there, the platform pushes content that aligns with those interests to the top of their feeds.

-According to the Instagram Algorithm Post When Your Followers Are Online
+4. Upload Instagram Posts When Your Followers Are Online

 If some great content is posted on Instagram and nobody is online to engage with it, is it really there?